World should unfreeze bank accounts of Afghan govt: Sh Rashid

-ISLAMABAD: Interior Minister Sheikh Rashid Ahmed Sunday appealed to the world to unfreeze the bank accounts of Afghanistan’s government.
+ISLAMABAD: Interior Minister Sheikh Rashid Ahmed Sunday appealed to the world to unfreeze the bank accounts of Afghanistan government.

-According to the reports, the United States have frozen about $9.5 billion of the Afghan government’s reserves in US banks after the Taliban’s takeover of the country.
+According to the reports, the United States has frozen about $9.5 billion of the Afghan government’s reserves in US banks after the Taliban takeover of the country.
 Afghanistan is currently facing a shortage of dollars as beside other countries, the International Monetary Fund (IMF) and the World Bank have also seized its reserves.

 Sheikh Rashid said that Pakistan is only interested in peace and stability in the neighbouring country.
 Responding to a question, he said that there was not a single refugee camp across the country.